-- Small, itchy red areas on your skin, often on your feet or hands
+- Small, itchy areas on your skin, often on your feet or hands.

 When to see a doctor

-No one knows exactly what causes chilblains.
-They may be an abnormal reaction of your body to cold exposure followed by rewarming.
+The exact cause of chilblains is unknown.
+They may be an unusual reaction of your body to cold followed by rewarming.
 Rewarming of cold skin can cause small blood vessels under the skin to expand more quickly than nearby larger blood vessels can handle.
-This results in a bottleneck effect and the blood leaking into nearby tissues.

-- Clothing that is tight or exposes skin to the cold.
-Wearing tight-fitting clothing and shoes in cold, damp weather may make you more susceptible to chilblains.
-And skin that's exposed to cold, damp conditions is more likely to develop chilblains.
+- Wearing clothing and shoes that are tight or expose skin to the cold.
+Wearing tightfitting clothing and shoes in cold, damp weather may make you more susceptible to chilblains.

-- Environment and season.
-Chilblains are less likely in colder and drier areas because the living conditions and clothing used in these areas are more protective against cold.
-Your risk of chilblains is higher if you live in an area with high humidity and cold, but not freezing, temperatures.
-They are more common from November to April.
+- Living in cold, humid areas.
+Your risk of chilblains is higher if you live in an area with high humidity and cold but not freezing temperatures.

 To prevent chilblains:

-- Avoid or limit your exposure to cold.
+- Avoid or limit your exposure to the cold.

-- Dress in layers of loose clothing and wear mittens and warm, water-resistant footwear.
+- Dress in layers of loose clothing and wear mittens, a scarf and a hat, and warm, water-resistant footwear.

 - Cover all exposed skin as completely as possible when going outside in cold weather.